viblo/pymunk/docs/src/showcase.rst

 Pymunk has been used or referenced in a number of scientific papers

+* Matthews, Elizabeth A., and Juan E. Gilbert.
+  "ATLAS CHRONICLE: DEVELOPMENT AND VERIFICATION OF A SYSTEM FOR PROCEDURAL GENERATION OF STORY-DRIVEN GAMES."

 * Ipe, Navin.
   "Context and event-based cognitive memory constructs for embodied intelligence machines."
   (2020).